aws/aws-sdk-go-v2/README.md

 * [AWS SDKs and Tools Maintenance Policy](https://docs.aws.amazon.com/credref/latest/refdocs/maint-policy.html)
 * [AWS SDKs and Tools Version Support Matrix](https://docs.aws.amazon.com/credref/latest/refdocs/version-support-matrix.html)

+### Go version support policy

+The v2 SDK follows the upstream [release policy](https://go.dev/doc/devel/release#policy) with an additional six months of support for the most recently deprecated language version.

+**AWS reserves the right to drop support for unsupported Go versions earlier to address critical security issues.**

 ## Getting started
 To get started working with the SDK setup your project for Go modules, and retrieve the SDK dependencies with `go get`.
 This example shows how you can use the v2 SDK to make an API request using the SDK's [Amazon DynamoDB] client.